exasol/exasol-java-tutorial/tls-tutorial/doc/tls_in_udfs.md

 curl -v -X PUT "http://w:<write-password>@<host>:2580/default/$truststore_file" -T "$truststore_file"
 ```

-Note that you need to replace the write-password and host with their actual values.

 We use `curl` in verbose mode (`-v`), so that we can see if the upload actually succeeded by checking for this line in the output:

     HTTP/1.1 200 OK

-List the contents of the default bucket to verify we have everything in place:
+Additionally, we check the contents of the default bucket to verify we have everything in place:

 ```shell
 curl "http://localhost:2580/default"